-This downloadable PDF lesson plan for English teachers helps B2 students master business writing.
+This lesson plan for English teachers helps B2 students master business writing.
 This ESL class material focuses on crafting concise executive summaries and briefs, a key skill for professional communication and clear, effective reporting.

 This comprehensive English lesson guides students through the process of writing effective summaries.
 Activities include a warm-up discussion, a gap-fill listening exercise, vocabulary matching, and a detailed analysis of a sample text.
 Students then practice key grammar points like nominalization and the passive voice before applying all their skills in a final writing task where they draft their own professional brief.
 The lesson is designed to be practical and engaging for business English learners, providing useful phrases for structuring reports.